galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 First, we install `gatsby-cli` globally.
 This makes the `gatsby` command line tool available for use throughout the different steps in the development process.
 These include pulling boilerplate code, starting a development server, building the website, or deploying to a web host.

-Next, using the `gatsby` CLI, we create a new Gatsby project in a directory called `my-hello-world-site`.
+Next, using the freshly installed `gatsby` command, we create a new Gatsby project in a directory called `my-hello-world-site`.
 The project will be cloned from a starter called `gatsby-starter-hello-world`.

 "What's a starter?" you might ask.
 They are just Git projects created and maintained by the community to help people jump-start their development quickly.
 They already contain an initial working code for a website that you can further tweak to your liking.
 There are starters for all sorts of purposes, such as blogs, portfolios, docs and eCommerce.
 If you plan on making a specific website, chances are there are already starters for your use case in the [Starter Library](https://www.gatsbyjs.org/starters/?v=2).